knopki/ansible-sudoers/README.md

 This role installs sudo package, ensure that /etc/sudoers.d included and create or remove sudoers files in /etc/sudoers.d.
-For now, each user has full sudo access, and global setting determines whether NOPASSWD is set or not.
+For now, each sudoer has access to all commands within a variable set of users, and global setting determines whether NOPASSWD is set or not.

 ## Variables